EatMeReturns/mossad/notes.txt

 An Ink Raven is a black, fast bird that swoops out from the shadows like some fucking bat or some shit.

 A Spiderling is a little spider that likes to swarm.

+The Behold of the Eye is a passive item that causes items and other loot to glow, both producing light and making them visible through walls.

+The Solar Flare is an active item that expands a ring of light out from the player, briefly illuminating the entire nearby area.

+Glowsticks are collectible single-use items that produce light for a brief-moderate amount of time.
+They can be held, dropped, or thrown.

+Fishing Line is a collectible single-use item that leaves a trail of line to save sections of the house for an extended period of time, preventing rooms from despawning when they are out of sight.

+The Blinkstone is an active item that instantly teleports the player a short distance.
+The player may only blink over walls if there is light at the target destination.

+The Scaled Shield is a weapon that can be used to block attacks and bash enemies, briefly stunning them.
+When not in use, it passively blocks attacks to the player's back.

+The Spinneret is a utility item that works like fishing line except that it lasts longer and it slows enemies.

+The Inktalons are a weapon that causes the player's melee attacks to rend enemies, resulting in high damage and increased chance to cripple.

+Ammo is a collectible single-use item that allows guns and other projectile weapons to be used.
+Special ammos may be found for specific weapons such as Silver Bolts for the crossbow.

+The Pistol, Shotgun, Crossbow, Flare Gun, and Assault Rifle are all weapons that can expend Ammo.
+Their special ammo types are Fragmenting Bullets, Solid Slugs, Silver Bolts, Napalm Flares, and FMJ Rounds.

+The Eversack is a passive item that allows the player to carry an unlimited amount of items and equipment.
+Furthermore, carry weight no longer incurs a movespeed penalty.

+Passive: Behold of the Eye, Scaled Shield, Eversack
+Utility: Glowsticks, Fishing Line, Spinneret, Special Ammo?, Traps?
+Active: Solar Flare, Blinkstone
+Weapon: Scaled Shield, Inktalons, Pistol, Shotgun, Crossbow, Flare Gun, Assault Rifle
+Other: Ammo, First Aid Supplies, Currency?, Upgrade Materials?